 The standard Update command has no options and just updates your working copy to the HEAD revision of the repository, which is the most common use case.
-If you want more control over the update process, you should use TortoiseSVN \rightarrow Update to Revision... instead.
+If you want more control over the update process, you should use TortoiseSVN $\rightarrow$ Update to Revision... instead.
 This allows you to update your working copy to a specific revision, not only to the most recent one.
 Suppose your working copy is at revision 100, but you want it to reflect the state which it had in revision 50 - then simply update to revision 50.

 In the same dialog you can also choose the depth at which to update the current folder.
 The terms used are described in Section 4.3.1, "Checkout Depth".
 The default depth is Working copy, which preserves the existing depth setting.
-You can also choose whether to ignore any external projects in the update (i.e. projects referenced using syn:externals).
+You can also set the depth sticky which means subsequent updates will use that new depth, i.e. that depth is then used as the default depth.